LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In the example above this would result in the loop executing 10 times instead of 0 times.
-Shadowing can result in unexpected behavior since it won't refer to the variable you think. one way to avoid shadowing is to create explicit names.
+Shadowing can result in unexpected behavior since it won't refer to the variable you think.
+One way to avoid shadowing is to create explicit names.
 Perhaps including units into the variable itself can distinguish different length variables.
 The rule about variable reuse is to create better readability.
-Using a length variable for many unrelated purposes can make debugging more difficult as you then need to find which effectively different length variable is the issue.

 #### Pure Functions